 Faculty of Medicine

-The Faculty of Medicine was the first at Imperial to achieve all its departments holding Athena SWAN awards (dates below refer to Athena SWAN application rounds).
+The Faculty of Medicine was the first at Imperial to achieve all its departments holding awards (dates below refer to Athena SWAN application rounds).
 Due to the 2019 reorganisation of the Faculty, four departments are using Athena SWAN's interim process to retain previous Silver awards.

 Department for Brain Sciences, Silver, November 2020

 Department of Immunology and Inflammation, Silver, November 2020

 Department of Infectious Disease, Silver, November 2020